typestack/class-validator/README.md

-validator.isString(value); // Checks if a given value is a real string. validator.isNumber(value); // Checks if a given value is a real number. validator.isInt(value); // Checks if value is an integer. validator.isDecimal(value); // Checks if value represents a decimal number, such as 0.1, .3, 1.1, 1.00003, 4.0, etc.
+validator.isString(value); // Checks if a given value is a real string. validator.isNumber(value); // Checks if a given value is a real number. validator.isInt(value); // Checks if value is an integer.

 // number validation methods
-validator.divisibleBy(value, num); // Checks if value is a number that's divisible by another. validator.isPositive(value); // Checks if the value is a positive number. validator.isNegative(value); // Checks if the value is a negative number. validator.greaterThen(firstNumber, secondNumber); // Checks if the first number is greater then second. validator.lessThen(firstNumber, secondNumber); // Checks if the first number is less then second.
+validator.isDivisibleBy(value, num); // Checks if value is a number that's divisible by another. validator.isPositive(value); // Checks if the value is a positive number. validator.isNegative(value); // Checks if the value is a negative number. validator.max(num, max); // Checks if the first number is greater then second. validator.min(num, min); // Checks if the first number is less then second.

 // date validation methods
 validator.minDate(date, minDate); // Checks if the value is a date that's after the specified date.